csaben/radapp2/README.md

-this first addition is very much proof of concept and good reference work, in the future I'll be starting from scratch for other scan types and datasets. this current POC outlines the need for delineating a jpg dataset for trainig initially and a way to convert new dcm files into that pile and retraining
+this first addition is very much proof of concept and good reference work, in the future I'll be starting from scratch for other scan types and datasets. this current POC outlines the need for delineating a jpg dataset for training initially and a way to convert new dcm files into that pile and retraining